knightjdr/prohits-viz-api/scripts/README.md

 * rna-expression.json (indexed by ENSEMBLG)
 * rna-tissues.json

+## Download Domains

+Protein domain information is downloaded from Pfam

+### Output

+It will output a json file with domains for each UniProt accession in the `files/unmapped` folder.
+These unmapped files will be handled by the genedb script with identifiers converted to HGNC.

+* domains.json (indexed by Uniprot acc)

 ## Download human gene ID data

 Gene mapping data is downloaded from UniProt and HGNC.

 ### Output

 It will output a json file indexed by HGNC ID, with additional identifiers.
-Interaction and expression files in `files/unmapped` will be mapped to use HGNC ID.
+Interaction, domain and expression files in `files/unmapped` will be mapped to use HGNC ID.
 Files with be output to the `files` folder beneath the api root directory.

 * gene-db.json
+* domains.json
 * interactions.json
 * protein-expression.json
 * rna-expression.json